kochgroup/intro_pharma_ai/README.md

 1. **Goolge Colab** <br> The easiest way to use the Notebooks is to open them in [Google Colab](https://colab.research.google.com/).
 The only thing needed is a Google Account.
 You can open a Juypter Notebook by simply clicking on a button in the table below.
 All notebooks will work out-of-the-box.

 2. **Local Installation** <br> If you do not want to run the notebooks through a Google service, you can also setup your own local Python environment.
 We provide an instruction on how to do this.
-Like with Colab all notebooks will work straight aways, as soon as the loca installation has been completed.
+Like with Colab all notebooks will work straight away, as soon as the local installation has been completed.

 ![](Notebooks_GR/Img/general/hello.png)